lintelio/generator-lintel/app/templates/README.md

 @import "bower_components/<%= props.slugName %>/sass/<%= props.shortName %>.scss"
 ```

-<% if (props.languages.js) { %>This module also include a JavaScript component, which you will have to load separately.
+<% if (props.languages.js) { %>This module also includes a JavaScript component, which you will have to load separately.

 ```html
 <script src="bower_components/<%= props.slugName %>/dist/<%= props.shortName %>.min.js" type="text/javascript"></script>